If you've suffered fractured or broken bones due to an accident that wasn't your fault, contact our Personal Injury Lawyers for advice and guidance.

 It is important to speak to your doctor about the potential risks after your fracture injury as there may be preventative treatment and measures that can be taken to minimise the risks.
 If you have developed any additional health issues after breaking a bone in an accident which wasn’t your fault, we can help you to claim compensation and access the right treatment and rehabilitation to aid your recovery.

-Lanyon Bowdler has offices in Shrewsbury, Bromyard, Hereford, Ludlow, Oswestry, Telford, and Conwy in North Wales.
+Lanyon Bowdler has injury legal teams in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry, and Telford, and help clients with Broken Bone Claims in Birmingham, Wolverhampton, and Worcester.

 "*" indicates required fields